wesrupert/vim-hoverhl/README.md

 ### Miscellaneous

-- If you would like to only ever manually enable this plugin, you can set `g:hoverhl#enabled_default = 0`, and only enable on a per-buffer basis.
+- If you would like to disable automatic loading, you can set `g:hoverhl#enabled_default = 0`.
-- If you want to only have highlights in the current buffer, you can set `g:hoverhl#clear_on_leave = 1`.
+- If you want to only show highlights in the current buffer, you can set `g:hoverhl#clear_on_leave = 1`.
 - If you want case sensitivity that doesn't follow smartcase/ignorecase, set `g:hoverhl#case_sensitive = 0 or 1`.